elasticio/api-docs/source/includes/_executions.md

 }
 ```

-This endpoint allows to poll a result of execution.
+This endpoint allows polling a result of the execution.
-Once the execution is done, the endpoint responds with HTTP status code 303
-and provides a resource to query the result in the 'Location' header.
+Once the execution is done, the endpoint responds with HTTP status code 303 and provides a resource for querying the result in the 'Location' header.

 ### HTTP Request